chen-siyi7/SoRE/README.md

 If you use this code in published work, please cite:

-> Chen S. (2026) *Annotation-Ranked Bayesian Fine-Mapping of GWAS Signals with Data-Adaptive Reversion to Exchangeability.* Submitted to *Statistics in Medicine*.
+> Chen S. (2026) *Annotation-Ranked Bayesian Fine-Mapping of GWAS Signals with Data-Adaptive Reversion to Exchangeability.*

 ## Contact